Chief Superintendent Strange: Character

 Numerous photographs, plaques, and model ships seen in the background of his office as Chief Superintendent suggest prior service with the Royal Navy Submarine Service.
-As a young Constable in Endeavour Strange is already in the habit of addressing people as "matey".
+As a young Constable in Endeavour, Strange is already in the habit of addressing people as "matey".
 Slightly overweight, and given to bouts of pomposity, he is nonetheless a dependable and honest policeman, with his mind set on a career in the police.
 During the second series of Endeavour, Strange is invited to become a Freemason and accepts.
 During the third series, set in 1967, he is promoted to Sergeant and subsequently moves from uniform to the Criminal Investigation Department as Morse's immediate superior.
-Morse questions whether Strange's involvement with Freemasonry may be behind his promotion, and Strange admits that this may be so, although unlike Morse he sees nothing wrong with this, saying that you have to "play the game" to get ahead.
+Morse questions whether Strange's involvement with Freemasonry may be behind his promotion, and Strange admits that this may be so, although, unlike Morse, he sees nothing wrong with this, saying that you have to "play the game" to get ahead.
+He uses that connection for Morse's benefit in the sixth series, getting Morse transferred back to CID by telling Assistant Chief Constable Bottoms that Morse is a member of "one of the college lodges, I believe."
+Strange is also proud of the good works that he and his lodge do for charity, as he tells Joan Thursday in the eighth series.

+Strange's wife, Joan, is the daughter of his and Morse's first CID guv, DCI Fred Thursday GM, and is a woman for whom Morse had silently pined for years.
+In 1972, Thursday sends the newly married couple to Kidlington for several months, where Strange's secondment keeps them both safe from the fallout from the investigation and exhumations at the disused Blenheim Vale boys home, and from a biker gang's retribution for the death of drug dealer Tomahawk Kennett.
+Thursday tells Strange, however, only that Kidlington is expanding, with more opportunities for advancement.
+Joan is never seen in Inspector Morse and is referred to in that series only as "Mrs. Strange".